muneeb0065/phish-guard/README.md

 Built with React, Vite, and the Chrome Extension Manifest V3.

-(Replace this link with a screenshot of your extension later)
+Note: Replace this text with a screenshot of your extension later!

 🚀 Features

-Dual-Layer Scanning:
+1. Dual-Layer Scanning

 Layer 1: Scans the browser address bar for IP addresses, long URLs, and fake domains.

 Layer 2: Scans the actual content of the webpage (perfect for Gmail/Outlook) to find hidden trap links.

-Heuristic Detection Engine:
+2. Heuristic Detection Engine

 Typosquatting: Detects fake brands like faceboook.com or goggle.com.